As of August 28, 2017, it is mandatory to submit all curb cut filings in DOB NOW: Build.

 Other City agencies also regulate curb cuts.
-For example, you must have sidewalk and curb permits from the Department of Transportation's Office of Construction Mitigation Coordination, and curb cuts must be installed according to DOT's specifications.
+For example, you must have sidewalk and curb permits from the Department of Transportation's (DOT) Office of Construction Mitigation Coordination, and curb cuts must be installed according to DOT's specifications.
 Contractors installing curb cuts must have a Home Improvement Contractor license from the Department of Consumer Affairs.

-Contractors who illegally install a curb cut – and the homeowners who hire them to do so – can face Environmental Control Board violations, court appearances, fines and civil penalties.
+Contractors who illegally install a curb cut – and the homeowners who hire them to do so – can face OATH/Environmental Control Board violations, court appearances, fines and civil penalties.
 These costs can add up quickly, since illegal curb cuts typically have multiple violations that must be corrected.